NexusMutual/docs/docs/resources/faq.md

 ### How long does the Claim Assessment process take?

-From the time you submit your claim, it usually takes between three (3) and five (5) days for the Claims Committee to review, vote, and determine a claim's outcome.
+From the time you submit your claim, it usually takes three (3) days for the Claims Committee to review, vote, and determine a claim's outcome.

 ## Staking